Managing grief with financial preparedness and open communication

 Protect your loved ones

-It’s human nature to protect your family, and you can ensure your loved ones remain financially protected after you pass away.
-The simplest way is to designate a beneficiary on your life insurance or annuity, allowing your assets to pass directly to whomever you designate.
+It’s human nature to protect your family, and planning ahead can also ease the emotional burden during a difficult time.
+By designating a beneficiary on your life insurance or annuity, you help ensure your loved ones remain financially protected after you pass away.
 This will bypass the costs and time involved with the probate process.
 Beneficiary designations generally go into effect immediately following your death and they override your will.
-This means if you marry and divorce, then marry again and forget to change the beneficiary, your new spouse won’t receive your assets.
+This means if you marry and divorce, then marry again, and forget to change the beneficiary, your new spouse won’t receive your assets.
 When life changes, be sure to check in with your policies to ensure your wishes are carried out.

 To avoid these scenarios, review your beneficiary designations and estate plans on an annual basis and make sure they’re up to date, so your family is still protected during a time of loss.